 As you can see from the above figure, Oracle Primavera P6 Group schedules activities by Level.
 Accordingly, you can differentiate the Schedule level by its color and/or its position in the overall schedule.

 Level 5 Schedule:

-The schedules are replaced every 1, 2 or 4 weeks depending on the complexity of the work, typically schedules extend for 1 or 2 weeks beyond the date when the replacement is due (eg a ‘weekly schedule’ will extend for 2 weeks and be updated/replaced each week), this encourages continuity of working.
+The schedules are replaced every 1, 2, or 4 weeks depending on the complexity of the work, typically schedules extend for 1 or 2 weeks beyond the date when the replacement is due (ex: a weekly schedule will extend for 2 weeks and be updated/replaced each week), this encourages continuity of working.

 - Level 1 and 2 schedules are normally developed as part of the pre-feasibility studies to determine the viability of the project.

-- The Level 3 schedule is initially developed as a high level CPM overview of the project.
+- The Level 3 schedule is initially developed as a high-level CPM overview of the project.
 If the project is relatively small, the Level 3 schedule is expanded into a Level 4 schedule for coordinating the execution of the works.
-On larger projects with multiple Level 4 schedules the Level 3 schedule is maintained as the project’s overall, integrated CPM schedule.
+On larger projects with multiple Level 4 schedules, the Level 3 schedule is maintained as the project’s overall, integrated CPM schedule.

-- Every project requires a Level 4 schedule for day to day coordination of the project’s work.
+- Every project requires a Level 4 schedule for day-to-day coordination of the project’s work.
 However, the overall size of this schedule needs to be ‘manageable’ and focused on the work in one management area.
 The Level 3 schedule becomes critical for the overall coordination of the project as soon as more than one Level 4 schedule is in use.

 Now you knew the different types of schedules, are you interested to know how to create the schedule itself?
 We have interesting planning courses for different planning levels, check it now: Planning Courses